Never Been Kissed

 - Writers Cannot Do Math: If Josie is 25 in 1999, her senior prom would have taken place in 1992, not The Eighties, as all of the flashback music and fashion would suggest.

-- The above is debatable.
-What is not up for debate is that the value of "pi" during the bake sale is wrong.
-Might be forgivable for the average high school student, inexcusable considering this was supposed to be the "smart" class...
+- Also that the value of "pi" during the bake sale is wrong.
+Might be forgivable for the average high school student, inexcusable considering this was supposed to be the "smart" class.